Department of Race, Ethnicity, Gender, and Sexualilty Studies

 Mexican American Studies (MAS) Courses

-An introductory overview of Hispanic visual, performing, and folk arts from their origins in the Iberian peninsula, through the later blending of cultures and their parallelism during revolutionary periods, to contemporary Latino expressions in the United States.
+An introductory overview of Latina/x/o visual, performance, literary, pop culture, and other forms of cultural production, with attention to Indigenous and Afro-Latina/x/o expressions in Mexican American, Caribbean, Central American, and South American diasporic communities in the United States.
 May be applied toward the Core Curriculum requirement in Creative Arts.
 (Same as BBL 2023.
 Credit cannot be earned for both MAS 2023 and BBL 2023.)
-Course Fees: DL01 $75; LRC1 $12; LRH1 $20.54; STSH $30.81.
+Course Fee: DL01 $75; LRC1 $12; LRH1 $20.54; STSH $30.81.

 MAS 2043.
 Selena: A Mexican American Identity and Experience.
 (3-0) 3 Credit Hours.